Valerie Loureda Flaunts Sculpted Booty & Tight Abs In Bright Bikini

-MMA flyweight fighter Valerie Loureda is a force to reckon with in the ring and she also seems to have a knack for knocking out her online audience with sizzling social media shares that feature her showing off her fit physique.
-In her latest Instagram update, she flaunted her tight body in a tiny bikini, and the post definitely got her fans to buzzing.
+MMA flyweight fighter Valerie Loureda is a force to be reckoned with in the ring, and she also seems to have a knack for knocking out her online audience with sizzling social media shares that feature her showing off her fit physique.
+In her latest Instagram update, she flaunted her tight body in a tiny bikini, and the post definitely got her fans buzzing.

-Valerie’s swimsuit top was a blend of bright colors including blue, yellow and pink.
+Valerie's swimsuit top was a blend of bright colors including blue, yellow and pink.
 It had underwire cups that put plenty of her cleavage on display.
-The bottoms were a bold red color with a thong back and straps that tied on her hips.
+The bottoms were a bold fuchsia color with a thong back and straps that tied on her hips.

 The fighter wore her thick hair down in waves with a deep side part.
 She accessorized with an ankle bracelet and wore a white polish on her fingernails.
+In the caption, Valerie made a flirty remark about the weather.

 Dozens of her fans were impressed with the post, and many took some time to leave a compliment.